 titan has four solid whitish spots, the lowest one indented and the upper three almost in a straight line; there is sometimes a smudged obscure fifth top spot

-fadus has a straight line of five whitish spots - each of the upper three spots are split in two vertically by a thin dark line
+fadus has a straight line of five whitish spots (sometimes also obscure additional spots at each end of this line) - at least one and up to three of these spots are split in two vertically by a thin dark line.

 - the hindwing is dark brown with a variable pale smudge on the central leading edge (usually obscured by the forewing) for all forms, with slight differences: